zahraaAed/Module05-project-assessment-FrontEnd/Frontend/Readme.md

 4. **Checkout page**

    - Allow registered users to view their added product(s)
-   - Allow registered users to choose payment method and submit their order
+   - Allow registered users to choose payment method and submit their order (cash on delivery)

 5. **Responsiveness**: